team-approx-bayes/team-approx-bayes.github.io/_pages/publications.md

 custom_css: pub
 ---

-For a list of code releases, see our <a href="https://team-approx-bayes.github.io/research/#code">research page</a>.
+For our code releases, please see our <a href="https://team-approx-bayes.github.io/research/#code">code lists</a>.

 <div class="w3-container">